 Ride a boat down the San Antonio River

 Take a boat tour in downtown San Antonio to learn about the rich and colorful history of the Alamo City and the San Antonio River.
+They’re having special tours for Spring Break!
 Open daily from 9:00 a.m.
+Price varies.

 See San Antonio’s full history on the side of a cathedral